shtgl/web_rag_scraper/README.md

 </div>

 <div>
-4. After the directory points to <i>models</i>, make sure it has the file extension of <i>.gguf</i>.
+4. Make sure it has the file extension of <i>.gguf</i>.
 </div><br>

 <div>
-5. Copy the gemma model to the docker ollama container. <i>Note - Please enter the name of container that you had created with for ollama image.</i>
+5. Copy the gemma model to the docker ollama container using below command. <i>Note - Please enter the name of container that you had created with for ollama image.</i>

 ```bash
 docker cp gemma-3n-E4B-it-Q4_K_M.gguf your_container_name:/root/.ollama/models/